nive927/nive927/README.md

 ### 👩‍💻 &nbsp;About Me

 💡 &nbsp;&nbsp;I enjoy exploring new technologies, developing software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Computer Science and Engineering at [Sri Sivasubramaniya Nadar College of Engineering](https://www.ssn.edu.in/).\
+🎓 &nbsp;I'm an Undergraduate pursuing Computer Science and Engineering at [Sri Sivasubramaniya Nadar College of Engineering](https://www.ssn.edu.in/).\
 🌱 &nbsp;I'm researching about Navigation in Underwater Robots.
 Check out our prototype so far over [here](https://www.youtube.com/watch?v=OBnoacUi01A)!\
 🔬 &nbsp;I'm interested in R&D in the fields of Machine Learning, Computer Vision, and Applied CS.\
 📒 &nbsp;As the Secretary of the ACM Student Chapter at college, I handle all the chapter correspondence and plan technical events.\